Handling payment exceptions

 How to Deal with Pending Payments

 Fintoc does not have access to your bank statements and might not be able to provide a definite answer regarding the status of some payments.
-All pending transactions that are not able to be validated will transition to failed with a distinct error reason (unresolved_final_status).
+If the Payment is validated as successful or failed, Fintoc will send a webhook (payment_intent.succeeded

 It is highly recommended to check your banks statements to see if the payment was completed or not.
 If the payment occurs, we recommend handling it depending on your business case: